Five Leave for Every Ten Hired: Outflow Equals Hiring Scale, Raising Red Flags for Inspection Capacity

 Morale Drops Amid "Superstructure upon a Superstructure" Concerns...
 Public Institution Redesignation Risk Drives Talent to Law Firms

-While a "phobia" of electronic financial incidents is spreading throughout the financial sector, the supervisory authorities tasked with monitoring and preventing such incidents are now facing a crisis due to a drain of personnel.
-As incidents resulting from external intrusions are rapidly increasing-beyond issues of internal controls at financial institutions-collaboration with government and related agencies is expanding, and the duration of inspections is lengthening.
-However, the number of internal experts available to carry out these tasks continues to dwindle.
+While a 'phobia of electronic financial incidents' is spreading throughout the financial sector, the supervisory authorities responsible for monitoring and preventing such incidents are now facing a crisis due to an outflow of personnel.
+As incidents caused by external intrusions are rapidly increasing, surpassing issues of internal control within financial companies, collaboration with government and related agencies is expanding and inspection periods are lengthening.
+However, the number of internal experts available to carry out this work continues to decline.

-This "drought" of new IT recruits runs counter to the direction set by Lee Chanjin, the governor of the Financial Supervisory Service, for departmental leadership appointments this year.
-In a press release on December 22, the Financial Supervisory Service stated, "We have retained department heads in key areas where urgent responses are needed, such as IT information leaks, virtual asset hacking, and eradicating stock price manipulation."
-A total of 22 department heads-one-quarter of all 82-were retained.
-Notably, the heads of the IT Inspection Bureau and Electronic Financial Inspection Bureau, which handled recent high-profile inspections of Coupang and Lotte Card, as well as the Electronic Financial Supervision Bureau responsible for system design, were among those retained.
-While the retention of department heads underscores the urgent need to secure IT personnel, the reality is that there are significant challenges in recruiting and retaining staff at the working level.
+This 'drought' of new IT staff is at odds with FSS Governor Lee Chanjin's direction for departmental leadership appointments this year.
+In a press release issued on December 22, the FSS stated, "We have retained department heads in units where urgent response to issues such as IT information leaks, virtual asset hacking, and stock price manipulation is required."
+A total of 22 department heads were retained, accounting for one-fourth of all department heads (82 in total).
+Notable examples include the heads of the IT Inspection Bureau and Electronic Financial Inspection Bureau, which handled recent high-profile inspections of Coupang and Lotte Card, as well as the Electronic Financial Supervision Bureau, which designs relevant systems.
+The fact that department heads are being retained underscores the urgent need for IT response personnel, yet the agency is struggling to secure enough staff at the working level.

-Some within the Financial Supervisory Service express frustration that, under the Lee Jaemyung administration, demand for policies on livelihood finance and consumer protection has surged, but there have been no measures to increase staffing, leading to a significant drop in morale.
-Tasks requiring cooperation with other ministries-such as voice phishing (Ministry of the Interior and Safety), big tech incidents (Ministry of Science and ICT, Personal Information Protection Commission), and others-are increasing, and the complexity of inspections has risen.
-However, without adequate personnel support, work efficiency is declining.
+Some within the FSS express frustration that, under the Lee Jaemyung administration, the demand for policies on livelihood finance and consumer protection has surged, but there are no measures to increase staff, leading to a significant decline in morale.
+Tasks requiring collaboration with other ministries, such as voice phishing (Ministry of the Interior and Safety) and big tech incidents (Ministry of Science and ICT, Personal Information Protection Commission), are increasing and inspections are becoming more complex, but the lack of personnel support is lowering work efficiency.

-In practice, the Financial Supervisory Service extended both the on-site inspection and field audit of Coupang Pay, a subsidiary of Coupang, in relation to a customer information leak.
-The Lotte Card inspection was also conducted more than three times, and it is expected to take several more months before the Sanctions Review Committee's decision and the submission and resolution by the Financial Services Commission.
-In addition, disciplinary procedures for information leaks at other major card companies, such as Woori Card and Shinhan Card, are also pending, all under the jurisdiction of the IT inspection department.
+In fact, the FSS extended both on-site monitoring and inspections once each in relation to the customer information leak at Coupang's subsidiary, Coupang Pay.
+The Lotte Card inspection was conducted more than three times, and it is expected that several more months will be needed before the Sanctions Review Committee’s decision and the Financial Services Commission’s deliberation and resolution.
+In addition, sanction procedures for information leak incidents at other major card companies, such as Woori Card and Shinhan Card, are also pending, all of which fall under the jurisdiction of the IT inspection departments.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.